oscarroyo4/Split-Screen-Personal-Research/docs/README.md

 Split screen is the capacity of a software to split X times their window with a horizontal or vertical orientation.
 The objective is that the user or player can see different areas of the same or other softwares at the same time.

 ## When we need a split screen?
-It's an option to implement when we have multiple primary focus points that we need to have them at the same time on the screen and under control.
+It's an option to implement when we have multiple primary focus points that we need to have at the same time on the screen and under control.
 Some exemples of software that use this technique can be any 3D modeling program.
 In video games, the common case is a game with local multiplayer, but not all local multiplayer games need a split screen.
 If the players can not separate from each other and leave the screen on the stage, you can search for an alternative to the split screen.

-Some exemples of that, are games *overcoocked* or *Cuphead*, that the players can not go out off the screen.
+Some exemples of this are the games *overcoocked* or *Cuphead*, that the players can not go out off the screen.
 Examples of local multiplayer games that need a split screen are any racing game or shooter, both players need the control of their character and camera.

 ## Alternatives to the split screen
 Depending of the game, we don't need to implement a split screen, we can take an alternative that fulfills the function we need.
 Here are some alternatives and their advantages and disadvantages.